Hinduism in Malaysia: Islamic preferentionalism

 Islam is the official religion of Malaysia.
 The Constitution of Malaysia declares that Islam is the only religion of true Malay people and that natives are required to be Muslims.
 Conversion from Islam to Hinduism (or another religion) is against the law, but the conversion of Hindus, Buddhists, and Christians to Islam is welcomed.
+The punishment for proselytizing of Muslims by non-Muslims can include imprisonment and caning.
 The government actively promotes the spread of Islam in the country.
 The law requires that any Hindu (or Buddhist or Christian) who marries a Muslim must first convert to Islam, otherwise the marriage is illegal and void.
 If one of the Hindu parents adopts Islam, the children automatically become Muslim without the consent of the second parent.

 There are numerous cases in Malaysian courts relating to official persecution of Hindus.
 For example, in August 2010, a Malaysian woman named Siti Hasnah Banggarma was denied the right to convert to Hinduism by a Malaysian court; Banggarma, who was born a Hindu, but was forcibly converted to Islam at age 7, desired to reconvert back to Hinduism and appealed to the courts to recognise her reconversion.
 The appeal was denied.